Youplala/DateABot/data/nlu.md

 - u hot as fuck
 - you are very hot
 - you look sexy
+- you are hot
+- you look hot as fuck
+- you arre sexy

 ## regex:Do you know
 - Do you know